ruc-course-development/contest/README.md

 ### Motivation

 I wrote this for a class that I teach to help with grading.
 Given the configuration driven nature of it (how else should a testing framework/tool work?) `contest` lets me define multiple test cases for particular programs (assignments) so that not only is grading easier for me, but I can integrate assignments into a grading pipeline so that I can do as little work as possible and my students can get immediate feedback on submissions.
-Assignments here are usually single-file programs that are not necessarily unit-testable without adding in boilderplate and nonstandard language features.
+Assignments here are usually single-file programs that are not necessarily unit-testable without adding in boilerplate and nonstandard language features.
 Letting students build normal programs and then verify their behavior is the goal.

 ## Installation